Seed-Fuzz/SeedCharm/readme.md

         $ git clone https://github.com/SoftSec-KAIST/Smartian-Artifact.git
     ```
 ## 🏃‍♀️‍➡️Verifying the instruction/branch coverage or the vulnerability:
 ### 🎀Method1: mainControl.py offer the procedure about how llm generate seed.
+#### 💡tips: You must make sure that you execute the command in the project path, or the relative seed directory in the `Smartian` will be wrong.
+To avoid exception/error, just follow the command below.
     ```bash
         $ mkdir output
         $ python3 ./mainControl.py \